inloco/incognia-node/README.md

 ## API methods

-### Registering a Signup
+### Registering a Mobile Signup

-This method registers a new signup for the given installation and address, returning a signup assessment, containing the risk assessment and supporting evidence:
+This method registers a new mobile signup for the given installation and address, returning a signup assessment, containing the risk assessment and supporting evidence:

 ```js
 try {